Longsight Electric TMD

 Longsight Electric TMD is an AC electric railway locomotive traction maintenance depot situated in Longsight, Manchester, England.
 It is one of the largest train depots in the United Kingdom and can hold 179 carriages at any one time.

 History

 Erected in 1842 by the Manchester and Birmingham Railway, the depot consisted of workshops, a carriage shed and the first engine shed; this included a 12-stall polygon, or roundhouse, about 130ft in diameter.

 In 1987, the depot had an allocation of Classes 303 and 304 EMUs, although electric locomotives of Classes 81, 85, 86 and 87 were also regularly seen stabled here.

 A group of Class 86 locomotives were allocated here in the 1990s and early 2000s to operate Virgin Cross Country's electric services.

 Present

-The depot is used currently by Northern Trains, Avanti West Coast and CrossCountry.
+The depot is used currently by TransPennine Express, Northern Trains, Avanti West Coast and CrossCountry.